Italian Chess Federation: Administration

 Only the three-member office staff receives compensation.

 Clubs and individual members

-The Italian Chess Federation is structured in terms of clubs which are members of the federation, and individuals which are members of the clubs.
+The Italian Chess Federation is structured in terms of clubs which are members of the federation, and individuals who are members of the clubs.
 All individual memberships are made through the clubs and are on a calendar year basis with the individual being a member of only one club for any particular calendar year.